chetan6780/Complete-Preparation/Leetcode/README.md

 ### O(N^2) Time and constant space

-- Cheak for every element, if it is present in the array using 2 loops.
+- Check for every element, if it is present in the array using 2 loops.

 ### O(N log N) Time and constant space